Bhuv27nesh/MIRAFRA/README.md

 # ALU
-## A Paramterized Design Arithmetic and Logical Unit
+## A Paramterized Design on Arithmetic and Logical Unit

 ## INTRODUCTION